 The Bodhisatta was once an ascetic.
 The crown prince was a thoroughly wicked, violent man.
 Like grit in the eye, he was hated and feared by all.
-One day as he bathed in the river a storm came and his servants threw him in the water to drown.
-He managed to climb to safety atop a tree trunk and as he floated downstream a snake, rat, and parrot all took refuge from the storm on the same log.
+One day as he bathed in the river, a storm came and his servants threw him in the water to drown.
+He managed to climb to safety atop a tree trunk and as he floated downstream a snake, rat, and parrot all took refuge on the same log.
 In the night, the Bodhisatta, hearing the cries of the prince, jumped into the river and pulled the tree to the shore.
 He took all four to his home, gave them fruit, and set a fire, warming the animals before the prince since they were the weakest.
 Because the Bodhisatta showed no respect for his royal birth, the prince hated him.

 A few days later, after recovering from their ordeal, all four set off for home, each promising to repay their gratitude to the Bodhisatta if he ever came asking.
 The snake and rat said they had buried gold in past lives and would take him to the spots so he could dig it up while the parrot said his kinsfolk would gather wagon-loads of rice.
 The prince, black of heart, made a vow to himself to kill the Bodhisatta if he ever saw him again; but concealing his intent, he said he would provide the four requisites (clothing, food, lodging, and medicine).